Thai rescuers resume search for 23 from sunken tourist boat

 Thai junta number two Prawit Wongsuwan has ordered an investigation into why it appeared to have ignored a weather warning, while police said they would seek to charge the captain and owner with negligence.

-The Phoenix, which was carrying 93 Chinese along with 12 Thai crew and tour guides, sank after being hit by five-metre (16-ft) -high waves in a storm on Thursday evening off Phuket, whose beaches and nightlife draw tourists.
+The Phoenix, which was carrying 93 Chinese along with 12 Thai crew and tour guides, sank after being hit by 5m-high waves in a storm on Thursday evening off Phuket, whose beaches and nightlife draw tourists.

 Thailand is in the middle of its rainy season, which usually runs from May to mid-October and often generates high winds and flash storms in coastal areas.